Effective date: August 11, 2020

 How do I turn off cookies?

-If you are primarily concerned with third party advertising platforms, including those that track your browser across unrelated websites, please visit the Network Advertising Initiative, https://www.networkadvertising.org/, for more information and options for turning off targeting, http://www.networkadvertising.org/choices/.
-The Digital Advertising Alliance also offers an opt out page at http://www.aboutads.info/choices/.
-EU-based users can opt-out of targeted advertising through the European Interactive Digital Advertising Alliance’s opt-out page at http://www.youronlinechoices.eu.
+If you are primarily concerned with third party advertising platforms, including those that track your browser across unrelated websites, please visit the Network Advertising Initiative at https://www.networkadvertising.org/, for more information and options for turning off targeting, http://www.networkadvertising.org/choices/.
+The Digital Advertising Alliance also offers an opt-out page at http://www.aboutads.info/choices/.
+Users based in the European Union can opt-out of targeted advertising through the European Interactive Digital Advertising Alliance’s opt-out page at http://www.youronlinechoices.eu.